War

 Vladimir Putin during Russian-Mongolian talks on Sep.
 3, 2024, in Ulaanbaatar, Mongolia.
 Putin is having a four-day trip to the regions of Eastern Russia and Mongolia.
 (Contributor/Getty Images)

 "I'll reveal a major military state secret.
-We simply struck where it was convenient to observe the results," Putin said at a press conference, according to AP.
+We simply struck where it was convenient to observe the results," Putin said at the St. Petersburg International Economic Forum.

 "We haven't had a single combat use of the Oreshnik missile in the true sense of the word on Ukrainian territory," he added.

-Russia has deployed the Oreshnik missile against Ukraine in three known instances.
-Russia first deployed the missile in November 2024, striking the central-eastern city of Dnipro.
-A second launch followed in early January, when the missile was used against Lviv Oblast.
+Russia has deployed the Oreshnik missile against Ukraine on three known occasions.
+The first deployment took place in November 2024, when it struck the central-eastern city of Dnipro.
+A second launch followed in early January, targeting Lviv Oblast.
+During the third strike at the end of May, the missile hit the city of Bila Tserkva.

-"(O)ur drones flew in, into the barn they hit, and simply observed how the expanding blocks were placed.
+"Our drones flew in, into the barn they hit (on May 24), and simply observed how the expanding blocks were placed.
 They calculated everything down to the millimeter," Putin claimed.

 "It was important for making a decision on the future on the full-format use of the Oreshnik on designated targets, including those in populated areas," he added.